Early detection could save your life

 The issue

-- For early detection: Bladder EpiCheck® is recommended for early identification of bladder cancer and upper tract urothelial carcinoma (UTUC) in patients presenting with haematuria, other urinary tract symptoms, or suspicious findings indicative of malignancy.
-Those receiving a positive test result would subsequently be advised to undergo cystoscopy.
+For early detection: Bladder EpiCheck® may be used for the early identification of bladder cancer and upper tract urothelial carcinoma (UTUC) in patients presenting with haematuria, other urinary tract symptoms, or suspicious findings.
+Patients with a positive test result may be advised to undergo cystoscopy for further evaluation.

 WHAT IS THE EARLYCDT LUNG TEST?